Simranbee/FarmerProtestTweetAnalysis/README.md

 # FarmerProtestTweetAnalysis
-An analysis on the Tweets around the Farmer protests in India *On Going*
+An analysis on the Tweets around the Farmer protests in India *OnGoing*